twoThreeFiveEight/NetworkFundementals/Network Fundemental Main.md

 	2. Redistribution

 ### ADVERTISE SUMMARY NETWORKS
-- ##### Exact prefixes must exit in routing table
+- ##### Exact prefixes must exist in routing table
 	- use a null route
-		- null route are "fake" routes that we use to add summerized networks to our routing table for BGP
+		- null route is a "fake" route that we use to add summarized networks to our routing table for BGP  to ensure that the exact prefix is in the routing table.
 	- NULL route
 		- Route to nowhere
 		- Packets matching this route will be dropped